Microway/nvidia-cdl/README.md

 To the staff of NVIDIA, thank you so very much for all of your help and expert assistance regarding this issue.

-Code is distributed under EPL and Public Domain, except `nvml.h` header which is the property of NVIDIA Corporation.
+Code is distributed under EPL and Public Domain.

 Building
 --------